mickymacirl/CI-P2-Fruit/TESTING.md

 **Expected:**

-The form should display the message "Please fill out this field".
+The form should display the message "Please fill out this field.".

 **Actual:**

-The form displayed the message "Please fill out this field".
+The form displayed the message "Please fill out this field.".

 ![Form Testing](/assets/readme/feedbacktestrm.jpg)